ppy/osu-wiki/wiki/Community/cavoe's_osu!_event/2023/en.md

 ## Organisation

-COE 2023 is run by various community members and partnered organisations.
+COE 2023 was run by various community members and partnered organisations.

 | Position | Member(s) |
 | :-- | :-- |